Yahweasel/libav.js/docs/API.md

 # Filesystem

 The `readFile`, `writeFile`, `unlink`, and `mkdev` functions are provided directly from Emscripten's filesystem module.
+In addition, functions to create streaming devices are provided.
+These are further documented in [IO.md](IO.md).

 ## Reader device